crystian/ComfyUI-Crystools/README.md

 ## List
 ### Nodes: List of strings, List of any

-> A set of nodes with list of values (any or strings/texts)
+A set of nodes with list of values (any or strings/texts)
-> With strings you can concatenate them
+With strings you can concatenate them

 ![Lists](./docs/lists.png)

-**Important:** You can use with others nodes like "Show any" to see the values of the list
+> **Important:** You can use with others nodes like "Show any" to see the values of the list

 ![Lists](./docs/lists-any.png)

 ## Switch
-> A set of nodes to switch between flows
+A set of nodes to switch between flows.
-> All switches are boolean, you can switch between flows by simply changing the value of the switch.
+All switches are boolean, you can switch between flows by simply changing the value of the switch.
-> You have predefined switches (string, latent, image, conditioning) but you can use "Switch any" for any value/type.
+You have predefined switches (string, latent, image, conditioning) but you can use "Switch any" for any value/type.

 ![Switches](./docs/switches.png)

 ## Pipe
 ### Nodes: Pipe to/edit any, Pipe from any
-> This powerful set of nodes is used to better organize your pipes.
+This powerful set of nodes is used to better organize your pipes.
-> The "Pipe to/edit any" node is used to encapsulate multiple links into a single one.
+The "Pipe to/edit any" node is used to encapsulate multiple links into a single one.
 It includes support for editing, easily adding the modified content back to the same pipe number.
-> The "Pipe from any" node is used to extract the content of a pipe.
+The "Pipe from any" node is used to extract the content of a pipe.
-> A maximum of 6 **optional** links is supported.
+A maximum of 6 **optional** links is supported.

-**Important:**
+>**Important:**
-- Please note that it supports "any," meaning it does not validate (not yet!) the correspondence of input nodes with the output ones.
+>- Please note that it supports "any," meaning it does not validate (not yet!) the correspondence of input nodes with the output ones.
 When creating the link, it is recommended to link consciously number by number.
-- "RecursionError", It's crucial to note that the flow of links **must be in the same direction**, and they cannot be mixed with other flows that use the result of this one.
+>- "RecursionError", It's crucial to note that the flow of links **must be in the same direction**, and they cannot be mixed with other flows that use the result of this one.
 Otherwise, this may lead to recursion and block the server (you need to restart it!)

 Typical example:
 ![Pipes](./docs/pipe-0.png)